Reboog711/DCIProjectSeeds/Angular2TypeScript/readme.md

 * **tslint**: A task used to verify the type script files.
 Called automatically before buildTS is run.
 * **buildTS**: A task used to compile TypeScript files in the source.
 It minimizes them with Uglify.
 By default source maps are created.
+* **processCSS**: A task used to process CSS.
+It minimizes them with Clean-CSS and concatenates it to a single CSS file.
+CSS Files in the com directory are ignored under the assumption they are referenced by Angular 2 components directly using the styleUrls property.
+By default source maps are created.
+* **copyAngularCSS**: A task used to process CSS files used by Angular 2.
+It minimizes them with Clean-CSS, and copies the files to the com directory.
+It is assumed files in the com directory are referenced by Angular 2 components with the styleUrls property, and cannot be combined to a single file.
+By default source maps are created.
+* **buildCSS**: A task used to process all CS.
+It runs processCSS and copyAngularCSS.
 * **copyJSLibraries**: A task to copy all JavaScript files from the src/js directory to the build/js directory.
 * **copyAngularLibraries**: A task to copy all Angular JS library files from node_modules directory to the build/js directory.
 * **copyHTML**: A task to copy all HTML in the src directory to the build directory.
 These files are left unchanged.